ibm-cloud-docs/watsonxdata/querying-data-ai-loc.md

 5. Get your {{site.data.keyword.lakehouse_short}} instance CRN by copying the CRN value.
 The CRN has the following format: `crn:v1:bluemix:public:lakehouse:us-south/a/...`
 6. Copy your IBM Cloud API key or if necessary, create one.
 See [Creating an API key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key){: external}.

-## Configuring the agent
+## Configuring the host
 {: #querying-loc-11}

-You must configure the agent to connect to the MCP server by editing the agent configuration file:
+You must configure the host to connect to the MCP server by editing the host configuration file:

 - The IBM Bob configuration file is (file path).